Equine Sports Massage Therapy

 Since the early '80s, light therapy (sometimes called red light therapy, (Phototherapy, LED therapy, DPL, Infrared therapy, Photon Therapy, or Red/Infrared Therapy) has been used in the horse world for treating equine concerns and helping owners and trainers keep their horses in top shape.
 LED light therapy is really a way to help the body heal itself using specific wavelengths of light that are absorbed by a photo acceptor, cytochrome c oxidase within the mitochondria of the cell.
 The energy (photons) from the lights increases the energy within the cell and that speeds up the healing process.
 The lights must be specific wavelengths and must be delivered at a specific dosage.
 Two wavelengths are used in the light therapy pads, a visible red and a near infrared wavelength.
 Using both red and near infrared lights is beneficial because the wavelengths are absorbed by different depths of tissue.
 The combination of the two work in concert to provide benefits for soft tissue injuries, inflammation, ligament soreness, tendon problems, sore backs, splints, strains, stifle issues, sprains, swelling, shoulder pain, hip pain, sore backs, sore necks, , arthritis pain and for trigger points and acupuncture points.
 Visible red light (660nm) is absorbed by skin layers very efficiently and is best for uses such as stimulating trigger and acupuncture points .
 Near infrared light (880nm) penetrates to a deeper level has been used to treat concerns of tendons, ligaments, joints and muscle.
 It is repeatedly reported that when the cell is "re-energized" it accepts no more energy, so you cannot cause harm and it is reported to have no effect on healthy tissue.
 The body will not absorb what it cannot use.

 Taping can be effective in reducing swelling, inflammation, soreness and stiffness.
+It helps to relieve fascia.
 It can be useful for a horse who exhibits tense or shortened muscles, joint swelling, ligament/tendon or other soft tissue damage including trigger points, scar tissue and fascia.
 Helps to increase lymphatic flow, blood flow, relieves superficial pain receptors, helps increase proprioception, supports joints and soft tissue, helps reduce muscle fatigue.
 It helps to improve gliding ability of muscles during movement.
 Kinesiology taping can also help restore full range of motion.
 It allows for full movement while offering support and stability.
 I am FMT RockTape Equine certified.
-I prefer RockTape.
-Due availability other brands may be used.
+I am now a Certified Equi-Tape Practitioner learning ever so much more!
+I am very excited to be able to use Equi-Tape applications to help horses in expanded ways to be their best by using Equi-Tape methodology.
 I also employ RockBlades or IASTM (Instrument Assisted Soft Tissue Mobilization).
 Specially designed for use on the body, they are comfortable, help with addressing tissue and fascia release.
 A great addition to my tool box!

 Saddle Fitting and Adjustments